slds-lmu/wildlife-experiments/README.md

       - `detector_file_prod`: (OPTIONAL) path to json file where MegaDetector results shall be stored.
       - `meta_file_train`: (OPTIONAL) csv file with additional meta data to use for stratified splitting.
 Must consist of two columns, the first containing image names, the second a stratification variable (e.g., camera stations).
       - `data_dir`: path to directory where intermediate data-related files shall be stored (directory must exist).
-      - `img_dir`: path to directory where images are stored.
       - `md_batchsize`: batch size for MegaDetector.
 Typically, 2 to the power of something to ensure adequate use of computational resources.
       - `md_conf`: confidence threshold for MegaDetector (i.e., which confidence level should the MegaDetector have in order for an image to be deemed non-empty?).
 Images with bounding boxes below this threshold are considered empty and excluded from further training (but included in the evaluation).
       - `batch_size`: batch size for training.
 Typically, 2 to the power of something to ensure adequate use of computational resources.
       - `splits`: split ratio for train / validation split of training data.
-The original implementation supports a three-way split, but here only a two-way split is used.
+The original implementation supports a three-way split, but here only a two-way split is used due to the explicit specification of training and test data (i.e., rather than splitting a single dataset into three parts, we only need to split the training data into train/val).
 The first number refers to the train ratio, the third to the validation ratio, the second should be set to 0.
       - `random_state`: integer number to be used as random seed.
       - `num_classes`: number of classes in the data (incl. empty class).
       - `transfer_epochs`: number of epochs for transfer learning (i.e., training the linear classification head placed on top of the pre-trained feature extractor).